Information-Thermodynamic Bound on Information Flow in Turbulent Cascade: Introduction

-These observations motivate us to explore the nature of the information transfer across scales associated with turbulent cascade.
-Revealing the details of the information transfer process in turbulence may not only provide insights into the generation mechanism of turbulent fluctuations leading to intermittency, but also allow comparative studies with other information processing systems.
-While turbulence has been studied in various contexts from such an information-theoretic viewpoint over recent decades~\cite{betchov1964measure,ikeda1989information,cerbus2013information,materassi2014information,cerbus2016information,goldburg2016turbulence,granero2016scaling,granero2018kullback,lozano2020causality,shavit2020singular,vladimirova2021fibonacci,PhysRevResearch.4.023195}, no previous studies have theoretically shown that information flows across scales along with turbulent cascade.
+In order to deepen our understanding of the generation mechanism of universality and intermittency of turbulent fluctuations, it is thus desirable to reveal the nature of the information transfer across scales associated with the energy cascade.
+As a first step toward this end, here we aim to prove that information of turbulent fluctuations is transferred from large to small scales in fully developed three-dimensional fluid turbulence.
+While turbulence has been studied in various contexts from information-theoretic perspectives in recent decades~\cite{betchov1964measure,ikeda1989information,cerbus2013information,materassi2014information,cerbus2016information,goldburg2016turbulence,granero2016scaling,granero2018kullback,lozano2020causality,shavit2020singular,vladimirova2021fibonacci,PhysRevResearch.4.023195}, no previous studies have theoretically shown that information flows across scales along with turbulent cascade.

-Here, we aim to elucidate the nature of information flow in fully developed three-dimensional fluid turbulence.
-To this end, we employ information thermodynamics by explicitly accounting for the thermal fluctuations inherent in fluid.
-From the second law of information thermodynamics, we can obtain universal constraints on information flow.
-Furthermore, this approach enables us to investigate the effects of thermal fluctuations on information transfer, which can affect the turbulence dynamics significantly~\cite{ruelle1979microscopic,komatsu2014glimpse,bandak2021thermal,bandak2022dissipation,eyink2022high,mcmullen2022navier,bell2022thermal}.
-While our approach can be applied to various turbulence models, here we use the stochastic Sabra shell model, which is a simplified caricature of the fluctuating Navier--Stokes equation in wave number space~\cite{landau1959fluid,de2006hydrodynamic}.
-This model has recently been used to investigate the effects of thermal fluctuations on turbulence~\cite{bandak2021thermal,bandak2022dissipation}.
+For this purpose, we employ \textit{information thermodynamics}, which is a thermodynamic framework for information flow between interacting subsystems~\cite{parrondo2015thermodynamics,ehrich2023energy,shiraishi2023introduction}.
+While information thermodynamics has its origins in the thought experiment of Maxwell's demon, it has recently been applied to information processing at the cellular level in biological systems~\cite{barato2014efficiency,sartori2014thermodynamic,ito2015maxwell,hartich2016sensory,amano2022insights} and even to deterministic chemical reaction networks~\cite{penocchio2022information}.
+By applying information thermodynamics to turbulence, we can clearly define the concept of ``information'' as a quantity closely related to thermodynamic quantities and obtain universal constraints on the flow of the information.
+Note that information thermodynamics requires us to use a thermodynamically consistent model that includes thermal fluctuations, i.e., fluctuating hydrodynamic equations~\cite{landau1959fluid,de2006hydrodynamic}.
+To put it another way, this approach also enables us to investigate the effects of thermal fluctuations on turbulence dynamics, which has recently been intensively investigated~\cite{ruelle1979microscopic,komatsu2014glimpse,bandak2021thermal,bandak2022dissipation,eyink2022high,mcmullen2022navier,bell2022thermal}.